microsoft/DesktopBridgeToUWP-Samples/Samples/DesktopToUWPPackagingProjectSample/README.md

 •The packaging project has a configuration file that allows Visual Studio to deploy any updates you make to the binaries from editing your desktop app projects directly into the UWP app package.
 •You can launch and debug the UWP app package directly from within Visual Studio when you hit F5.
 You can set a break point in your existing code and step through it.

-This sample demonstrates how to use the packaging project
+This sample demonstrates how to use the packaging project by using a simple WPF application.
+Once you build and run it in Visual Studio it will update your AppX package and you can also set breakpoints in your code and debug.

+To get started you need:

 Install Desktop App Converter Preview (Project Centennial) Install Visual Studio “15” Preview 2 or higher